ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 >When bytes in flight is smaller than the congestion window and sending is not pacing limited, the congestion window is underutilized.
 This can happen due to insufficient application data or flow control limits.
 When this occurs, the congestion window SHOULD NOT be increased in either slow start or congestion avoidance.

->A sender that paces packets (see Section 7.7) might delay sending packets and not fully utilize the congestion window due to this delay.
+>A sender that paces packets might delay sending packets and not fully utilize the congestion window due to this delay.
 A sender SHOULD NOT consider itself application limited if it would have fully utilized the congestion window without pacing delay.

 ### Assessment